onsotiL/Pewlett-Hackard-Analysis/README.md

    ![image](https://user-images.githubusercontent.com/90416094/142255980-657e14d3-2a18-4ce7-b8f7-57428282683d.png)

 #### The number of employees who are eligible for retirement are
 ### 90,398

 ![image](https://user-images.githubusercontent.com/90416094/142255900-a766df59-95a8-4ad6-bec9-05596a243023.png)

 #### The Employees Eligible for the Mentorship Program

-To ensure upcoming vacant position will be filled, a Mentorship Eligibilty table showing employees born between January 1, 1965 and December 31, 1965 was created uisng the follwing commands in PgAdmin
+To ensure upcoming vacant position will be filled, a Mentorship Eligibility analysis showing employees born between January 1, 1965 and December 31, 1965 was created using the following commands in PgAdmin

           SELECT DISTINCT ON (em.emp_no) em.emp_no,
           em.first_name,